dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 Is this the Law of First working against competitors of Google.
 Google is perceived as the leader and was first to occupy the mind of the consumer and, since, the consumer has developed habits around Google it has now become hard to change.

-> A 2010 study found that some habits can be formed in a matter of weeks while others can take more than five months.23 The researchers also found that the complexity of the behavior and how important the habit was to the person greatly affected how quickly the routine was formed.
+> A 2010 study found that some habits can be formed in a matter of weeks while others can take more than five months.
+The researchers also found that the complexity of the behavior and how important the habit was to the person greatly affected how quickly the routine was formed.
 >
 > ...
 >